-- The robot is then measured out on the floor.
-This is always performed by our service technician, but with the customer present.
-Xcelerate must always be fixed to the ground.
-The customer’s assistance is essential here, as underfloor heating and other pipes can be present in the floor of a machine hall.
+- The loading robot is measured out on the floor.
+This is always performed by our service technician together with the customer.
+Xcelerate is anchored into the ground.
+As underfloor heating or other pipes may be present under machine hall floors, the customer’s help in this phase is essential.

-- It is subsequently levelled.
-The mechanical part of the work is now complete.
+- The system is installed to be watertight.
+The mechanical part is now complete.

 - Xcelerate is then connected to the machine.
-This means that the various interface cables and the power supply must be adjusted.
+This means that the various interface cables and the power supply need to be connected.

-- The next step is to measure the position of the machine by determining the zero point, from which position all operations should take place.
+- The next step is to measure the position of the machine by determining the zero point, from which it can be determined where all operations must originate.

 - The last step is to test the link.

 Installation is now complete.
-However, operators cannot immediately start working.
-The service technician takes the operators through the steps needed to be able to start working.
+Following installation, the service technician takes the operators through the steps needed to be able to start operations.
 Test assignments are also carried out to see how the machine handles different batches.
-In addition, operators and other interested parties can see how they can best use and set up Xcelerate.
+In addition, operators and other interested parties can see how to best use and set up Xcelerate.

 Cellro has designed Xcelerate so that the robot can handle many different machine operations.
-This ensures that the same Xcelerate can operate multiple machines (subject to them being prepared) in a single machine hall.
+This ensures that the same Xcelerate can operate multiple machines (subject to these machines being prepared) in a single machine hall.

 Moreover, Xcelerate is built in such a way that it is easy to disconnect, move and connect.
 Given its compact construction and the fact that there are no loose elements, it is easy to move with a pallet truck or forklift truck.
-After being connected, Xcelerate knows to which machine it is linked and can provide the right configuration options.
+After being connected, Xcelerate knows which machine it is linked to and can display the right configuration options.